 Therapy Focus: Trauma.
 Watch how each character struggles to remain calm and happy while their fellow members suffer grievous injuries.
 Every decision counts and impacts if a soldier lives or dies in the operating room.
 Every job matters in maintaining the sanity of the company, allowing them to perform their best.
 We learn that even the small things matter in daily life there like mail delivery, paperwork, or cleanliness.
 Everybody is simply trying to survive physically and mentally in a tough scenario.
 Beginning with this game series, we will have the gameplay separate from rules and wrap up discussions.

 Click the header to be taken to their website!
 Interested about the development side of the game?
-Stay tuned in the future for an interview with game creator Mark Plemmons on the Degecast!
+Check out our interview with game creator Mark Plemmons on the Degecast!

 We're bringing you a campaign streamed and unedited.
 Strixhaven – imagine Hogwarts meets Harvard.
 This D&D plane of existence is actually a crossover with Magic The Gathering.
 Rather than the 4 houses in Harry Potter, we have 5 colleges that distinguish one’s path.
 The school was established by 5 ancient dragons, all still living to this day, on the plane of Arcavios.
 Each of these is overseen today by 2 opposing Deans that reflect the essence of the fields.
 Rather than our usual psychology focus for this game, the main themes will be education and self-exploration using roleplaying as a medium.